Fall Down (Toad the Wet Sprocket song)

 "Fall Down" is a song by alternative rock band Toad the Wet Sprocket from their fourth studio album, Dulcinea (1994).
 "Fall Down" was co-written by Glen Phillips and Todd Nichols.
 Released to US radio in April 1994, the song topped the Billboard Modern Rock Tracks chart and peaked at number 33 on the Billboard Hot 100.
 In Canada, the song peaked at number 10 and ended 1994 as the country's 76th-most-successful single.
 The music video for the song was directed by Samuel Bayer.

-In 2017, Consequence ranked the song No. 245 on their list of "Every Alternative Rock No. 1 Hit from Worst to Best".
+In 2017, Consequence magazine ranked the song number 245 (out of 354) on their list of "Every Alternative Rock No. 1 Hit from Worst to Best".